-I have been Chairperson of D&G Sands since we became an official Sands group in 2007.
+I have been D&G Sands involved with DG Sands since we became an official Sands group in 2007.
 I became involved with Sands following the death of my son Ruaridh shortly after his birth in 1996.
 While I did receive support from Cresswell staff, once I got home I found it hard without having someone to talk to who had been in a similar position.
 Family and friends offered what support they could but without having gone through it themselves it was difficult.

 I contacted Glasgow Sands and I found that sharing with people who could relate to my situation was the greatest help.
 This is why it became a priority for me to ensure parents within D&G could access the support they needed at such a difficult and tragic time.